Peuserik/hdw-rtmp/README.md

 html5 video tag for DASH player on "mobile" page and for a HLS player for Apple or HLS compatible devices/software Simple basic auth for protecting the content.
 But only in Source Output right now.
+Kubernertes instructions can be found in the kubernetes folder

 ---